-Pension fund information is provided by the Minnesota State Retirement System (MSRS), who prepares and publishes their own stand-alone comprehensive annual financial report, including financial statements and required supplementary information.
+Pension fund information is provided by the Minnesota State Retirement System (MSRS), who prepares and publishes their own stand-alone Comprehensive Annual Financial Report (CAFR), including financial statements and required supplementary information.
 Copies of the report may be obtained directly from MSRS at 60 Empire Drive, Suite 300, St. Paul, Minnesota 55103-3000.

-The statutory authority for SERF is Minnesota Statutes, Chapter 352.
-The SERF is a cost sharing multiple employer defined benefit plan.
+The statutory authority for State Employees Retirement Fund (SERF) is Minnesota Statutes Chapter 352.
+The SERF is a cost-sharing, multiple-employer defined benefit plan.
 All classified employees are covered by this plan.
-The annuity formula is the greater of a step rate reduction for each month of early retirement, or a level rate (the higher step rate) with an actuarial reduction for early retirement.
-The applicable rates are 1.2% and 1.7%.
+The annuity formula is the greater of a step rate reduction for each month of

-The statutory authority for SUERP is Minnesota Statutes, Chapter 352D.
+The statutory authority for State Unclassified Employees Retirement Program (SUERP) is Minnesota Statutes Chapter 352D.
 Only certain unclassified employees are covered by this defined contribution program.
 The cash value may not be withdrawn prior to termination of the covered employee.

-The funding requirements for both SERF and SUERP are 4 to 6% for both employer and employee.
+The funding requirements for both SERF and SUERP are 4% to 6% for both employer and employee.
 Actual contributions were 100% of required contributions.
 Required contributions for the Authority were:

 Fiscal Year Amount

+2006 \$ 9,798

 2005 \$ 9,907

-2004 A STATE OF THE STA \$ 9,065
+2004 \$ 9.065

-2003 Sept. \$ 9,572